 - How to Apply to Graduate School: A Workshop

 Trying to figure out where to begin the graduate-application process?
 Want advice about how to build a strong application for graduate school?
 Curious to learn more about the different roles that the statement of purpose, the personal statement, GRE scores, and the writing sample play in a complete graduate-application packet?
 Wondering about how to ask your professors for letters of recommendation?
 These questions and many more will be the focus of this interactive workshop, which is geared toward helping you begin to develop a concrete graduate-application strategy.
-Participants are invited to bring hard copies of ____ to workshop.

 - Applying to Liberal Arts College Faculty Positions